Blog

 Custer County, Montana is in USDA Hardiness Zone 4b.
 The average last spring frost is May 14 and first fall frost is September 27.

-Custer County County sits in USDA Zone 4b.
+Custer County sits in USDA Zone 4b.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Custer County County's climate?
+Can Comfrey grow in Custer County's climate?

 🌱